The mssql module is a Node.js library designed to interact with MSSQL databases (Microsoft SQL Server) asynchronously.

 };

-In this example, replace 'your_user', 'your_password', 'localhost', and 'your_database_name' with the specific values from your environment.
+In this example, replace 'your_user', 'your_password', 'localhost', and 'your_database_name' with the specific values for your environment.

 Establishing the Connection

-Once we have our configuration, we can use mssql to establish a connection to the database:
+Once we have our configuration, we can use mssql to establish the database connection:

 import sql from 'mssql';